aiidateam/aiida-quantumespresso/docs/source/howto/run_pdos.md

 3. **DOS calculation** (`dos.x`): Generates the total density of states from the NSCF results.
 4. **PDOS calculation** (`projwfc.x`): Computes the projected density of states by projecting wavefunctions onto atomic orbitals.

-The `PdosWorkChain` handles this sequence automatically and provides options for memory management when dealing with large wavefunction files.
+The `PdosWorkChain` handles this sequence automatically.

 ---